-- Regulatory approval for the phase 1/2 study of PRS-344/S095012, a 4-1BB/PD-L1 bispecific, has been granted by multiple countries, including the United States in the first quarter of 2022.
-The first patient in the study was dosed in November 2021. - The first-in-human phase1/2 multicenter open-label dose escalation (part A) and cohort expansion (part B) study is designed to determine the safety and preliminary activity of PRS-344/S095012 in patients with advanced and/or metastatic solid tumors. - Pieris and Servier presented preclinical data and the phase 1/2 study design at the American Association for Cancer Research, or AACR, medical meeting in April 2022. - We are also developing additional IO drug candidates beyond cinrebafusp alfa and PRS-344/S095012 that are multi-specific Anticalin-based fusion proteins designed to engage immunomodulatory targets, comprising a variety of multifunctional biotherapeutics.
+- Pieris and Servier presented preclinical data and the phase 1/2 study design at the American Association for Cancer Research, or AACR, medical meeting in April 2022. - We expect to initiate the expansion cohorts in a select number of jointly vetted indications in 2023. - We are also developing additional IO drug candidates beyond PRS-344/S095012 that are multi-specific Anticalin-based fusion proteins designed to engage immunomodulatory targets, comprising a variety of multifunctional biotherapeutics.
 Other IO drug candidates are being developed as part of our collaborations with Servier, Seagen, and Boston Pharmaceuticals. - Servier has obtained in vivo proof of concept for PRS-352/S095025, a bispecific antibody-Anticalin fusion protein comprising an PD-L1-targeting antibody genetically fused to Anticalin proteins specific for OX40, triggering an undisclosed milestone payment to Pieris in 2021.
 Servier is continuing development of PRS-352/S095025, for which the companies recently presented preclinical data at the AACR Annual Meeting 2022.
-PRS-352/S095025 has demonstrated superior potency to anti-PD-L1 and combination OX40 and PD-L1 therapy benchmarks in different in vitro assays, inhibits the PD-1/PD-L1 pathway with comparable potency to anti-PD-L1 antibodies, stimulates human CD4 T cells, drives T cell stimulation in ex vivo cynomolgus monkey assays, and demonstrated an antibody-like PK profile in vivo. - We have already handed one of the programs in the Seagen collaboration, a bispecific tumor-targeted costimulatory agonist, over to Seagen, who is responsible for further advancement and funding of the asset.
+PRS-352/S095025 has demonstrated superior potency to anti-PD-L1 and combination OX40 and PD-L1 therapy benchmarks in different in vitro assays, inhibits the PD-1/PD-L1 pathway with comparable potency to anti-PD-L1 antibodies, stimulates human CD4+ T cells, drives T cell stimulation in ex vivo cynomolgus monkey assays, and demonstrated an antibody-like PK profile in vivo. - We have already handed one of the programs in the Seagen collaboration, a bispecific tumor-targeted costimulatory agonist, over to Seagen, who is responsible for further advancement and funding of the asset.
 The program is one of up to three potential programs in the Seagen alliance, and we believe the previous achievement of a key development milestone for this program validates our approach and leadership in IO bispecifics, complementing the encouraging clinical data seen with cinrebafusp alfa.
 During the third quarter of 2021, we initiated the second program within the collaboration with Seagen.
-We retain a co-promotion option for one of the three programs in the Seagen collaboration in the United States.

-PRS-342/BOS-342 is a 4-1BB/GPC3 bispecific that we have exclusively licensed to Boston Pharmaceuticals.
-Boston Pharmaceuticals continues to advance PRS-342/BOS-342 towards the clinic, with an IND filing expected within the next 12 months.
+We retain a co-promotion option for one program in the Seagen collaboration in the United States. - PRS-342/BOS-342 is a 4-1BB/GPC3 bispecific that we have exclusively licensed to Boston Pharmaceuticals.
+Boston Pharmaceuticals continues to advance PRS-342/BOS-342 towards the clinic, with phase 1 expected to begin in the first half of 2023.

 Since inception, we have devoted nearly all of our efforts and resources to our research and development activities and have incurred significant net losses.
-For the three months ended March 31, 2022, we reported net losses of \$5.1 million.
-For the three months ended March 31, 2021, we reported net losses of \$4.2 million.
-As of March 31, 2022, we had an accumulated deficit of \$262.2 million.
+For the three and six months ended June 30, 2022, we reported net losses of \$10.3 million and \$15.4 million, respectively.
+For the three and six months ended June 30, 2021, we reported net losses of \$15.5 million and \$19.7 million, respectively.
+As of June 30, 2022, we had an accumulated deficit of \$272.6 million.
 We expect to continue incurring substantial losses for the next several years as we continue to develop our clinical and preclinical drug candidates and programs.
 Our operating expenses are comprised of research and development expenses and general and administrative expenses.

 We have not generated any revenues from product sales to date and we do not expect to generate revenues from product sales for the foreseeable future.
-Our revenues for the three months ended March 31, 2022 and 2021 were from license and collaboration agreements with our partners.
+Our revenues for the three and six months ended June 30, 2022 and 2021 were from license and collaboration agreements with our partners.